exoscale-labs/sks-sample-manifests/exo-k8s-dbaas-filter/README.md

 You can use this command, to see the output of the script:
 `kubectl logs -n kube-system -l app=exo-k8s-dbaas-filter --tail 100`

+## Disclaimer

+This script example is provided as-is and can be modified freely.
+Refer to [Exoscale SKS SLA](https://community.exoscale.com/documentation/sks/overview/#service-level-and-support) to understand the limits of Exoscale Support.
+If you find a bug or have a suggestion/improvement to make we welcome issues or PR in this repository but take no commitment in integrating/resolving these.